Kingsland45/Portfolio/README.md

 iris flowers from three different species: setosa, versicolor, and virginica.
 The primary goal was to classify the species of iris flowers based on these measurements.

-Python, Machine Learning Algorithms
+Technology Used: Python, Machine Learning Algorithms

 # Runge-Kutta Damped Oscillator
 In this project, I implemented the Runge-Kutta method to solve a damped harmonic oscillator problem.
 The solution was then visualized using Python's matplotlib library.
 This project showcases my skills in numerical methods, Python programming, and data visualization.

-Technology used: C++, Python, Matplotlib, Pandas, Numerical Methods.
+Technology used: C++, Python, G++, Matplotlib, Pandas, Numerical Methods.

 # Final Note
 Research and all work done by Austin Kingsland.